idumahg/Airbnb/README.md

 - The features that are of more importance in predicting the price of a listing are: `calculated_host_listings_count`, `host_total_listings_count`, `calculated_host_listings_count_entire_homes` and `host_listings_count`.

-A non-technical discussion about my result can be found on my Medium post, `https://medium.com/@idumahg/what-does-the-data-say-about-airbnb-in-austin-d1df8bb60257`
+A non-technical discussion about my result can be found on my [Medium](https://medium.com/@idumahg/what-does-the-data-say-about-airbnb-in-austin-d1df8bb60257) post.